- 26 Sep 2022

 - In the Form Designer, expand the Data tab on the right side of the screen underneath the Toolbox tab.

-- Notice the tab populate with Flow Data, System Constants, and then any other User Defined lookup data.
+- Notice the tab populate with Flow Data, System Constants, and any other User Defined lookup data.
 Expand Flow Data.

 - Drag the CurrentUserEmail Flow Data from the Data tab onto an empty space in the Form.